-5.28 Applications for minor development, such as small scale infill, small extensions to houses or the rebuilding of houses, and most changes of use of existing buildings and or extensions and additions to existing commercial and industrial enterprises, are unlikely to raise significant flooding issues, unless they obstruct important flow paths, introduce a significant additional number of people into flood risk areas or entail the storage of hazardous substances.
+5.28 Applications for minor development, such as small scale infill, small extensions to houses or the rebuilding of houses, and most changes of use of existing buildings and or extensions and additions to existing commercial and industrial enterprises, are unlikely to raise significant flooding issues, unless they unless they obstruct important flow paths, introduce a significant additional number of people into flood risk areas or entail the storage of hazardous substances.
 Since such applications concern existing buildings or developed areas, the sequential approach cannot be used to locate them in lower-risk areas and the Justification Test will not apply.
 However, a commensurate assessment of the risks of flooding should accompany such applications to demonstrate that they would not have adverse impacts or impede access to a watercourse, floodplain or flood protection and management facilities.
 These proposals should follow best practice in the management of health and safety for users and residents of the proposal.

 The above amendment changes the requirements for new small scale developments in areas at flood risk.
 Small scale infill development will not now be required to pass the Justification Test for development management.
-Conversely, the implication of the "removed text" above is that the rebuilding of houses in areas of flood risk will be required to pass the Justification Test for development management.